osu-crypto/libOTe/DMPF_RELEASE_NOTES.md

   separate from the DMPF proof.
 Historical timing tables predate the full set of mask, filtering, and AES changes; they are not current-release benchmarks.
+- Ring-LPN tensor sampling retains uniform field coefficients, including zero, matching the paper's revised assumption.
+Correctness supports zero payloads; no zero rejection is required.
+Relative to independent nonzero sampling, the ideal uniform-field distributions differ by at most `2 * P * t * Q / q` over `Q` expansions.
+For the analyzed Goldilocks profile this is about `Q * 2^-57`; this accounting is separate from primitive-security losses.

 ## Validation

+The exact-permutation/per-list-seed update passes the 24-suite focused WSL/GCC
+runner at defaults and at domain 4097 with 16 points, three sets, four expansions, and either two or three partitions.
+The registered sparse-set regression checks per-instance evaluator indexing against scalar hashing, including empty and fully loaded buckets.
+The four-suite Ring-LPN runner passes with `-trials 2` (support filter, audit, stationary reuse, and OLE).
+Seven Python hash-conditioning checks pass.
+These are local regression tests, not new benchmarks or a completed cross-platform CI run.

 The registered unit tests include the correction-encoding and inactive-level regressions, both rekeying schedules, and Waterfall/Reverse-Cuckoo integration.